Segments & filters

 Usage metrics | How customers engage with your app |

-- After applying your filters, click Save as segment
+- After you’ve applied your filters, click Save as segment

 - Click Save

-Your saved segments appear in the Segments list for quick access.
+Your saved segments show up in the Segments list for quick access.
 From there, you can:

 - View a segment by clicking its name